chef/chef-web-docs/content/config_rb_metadata.md

 `source_url`

-: The URL for the location in which a cookbook's source code is maintained.
+: The URL of the location in which a cookbook's source code is maintained.
 This setting is also used by Chef Supermarket.
 In Chef Supermarket, this value is used to define the destination for the "View Source" link.

     For example: